 You badly want an out every time you find yourself in a bit of a pickle and you wish things could just change to make you feel better.
 But truthfully speaking, every time that we get more of what we want, what we think we need actually increases too.

 An article by John Rampton featured a Princeton study that says, “having a higher income increases happiness but only up to about $75,000 per year.”

 We can be happier by changing our circumstances only to an extent.
 And after that, it really doesn’t get any better.
 Sometimes it just gets worse.

-If you’re a man who has a stable job and has achieved financial stability, Maybe pushing more of your luck won’t have an effect on your well-being.
+If you’re a man who has a stable job and has achieved financial stability, constantly wanting to have more can negatively affect your well-being.

 If you think that you’re not earning enough so you’re not happy, maybe you ought to reflect on what you have and how blessed you are for even having that kind of stability in life.